State of Being

 The portraits show the myriad faces of statelessness – young and old, born in the Netherlands or elsewhere – and its impact on this vulnerable group of people who find themselves trapped in a Kafkaesque world of Dutch bureaucracy.

-The exhibition will run from 6 October 2017 to 7 January 2018 in the Philips Wing of the Rijksmuseum.
+The exhibition has runned from 6 October 2017 to 7 January 2018 in the Philips Wing of the Rijksmuseum.